MingkunLishigure/SiCL/README.md

 📚**Dataset**：

-We evaluate MaskCL on Six datasets:
+We evaluate SiCL on Six datasets:

 | Dataset | Link |
 | ------- | -------